This advisory announces vulnerabilities in the following Jenkins deliverables:

 This is not limited to the Jenkins user database security realm, other security realms such as LDAP may allow users to create user names that result in problems in Jenkins.

 User names are now transformed into a filesystem-safe representation that is used as directory name.

 Autocompletion suggestions for text fields were not escaped, resulting in a persisted cross-site scripting vulnerability if the source for the suggestions allowed specifying text that includes HTML metacharacters like less-than and greater-than characters.

 Known previously unsafe sources for these suggestions include the names of loggers in the log recorder condition, and agent labels.

 Autocompletion suggestions are now escaped and can no longer contain HTML-based formatting.

 These versions include fixes to the vulnerabilities described above.
-All prior versions are affected by these vulnerabilities unless otherwise indicated.
+All prior versions are considered to be affected by these vulnerabilities unless otherwise indicated.